Apolexian/tcpst/doc/tcp.md

 | Async                 | Asynchronous communication, usually through some message buffer.
 Lifting this to `Outside Consideration` may be very tricky.                                                                                                                                                                                                                                                                                                                                                     |
 | Priority-Ordering     | We may wish some messages to have higher priority, so when these come in, and we have some messages left to buffer, we will put the priority ones on top.
 This tag only really makes sense with `Async` as otherwise we process packets synchronously anyway.
 This may be lifted entirely out of the state machine, in which case, the state machine will be completely oblivious to any urgency mechanisms and this will be an `Outside Consideration`.                         |
 | Outside Consideration | A feature that relies on an algorithm that is outside the consideration of the actual communication/state machine.
 For example, the algorithm for generating initial sequence numbers is precisely defined and required, however, this is outside the bounds of the communication protocol.                                                                                                                                                                                      |

+## On the retransmission queue

+Can't seem to find an explicit definition and the requirements for the retransmission queue.
+For now, assume that this is just some queue on which we push messaged to be retransmitted at some point.
+In this case this would be handled by `Async`.